Navigating Immigration Law · · 17 min read

 Examine DHS Changes to Automatic EAD Extensions

 Effective October 30, 2025, the Department of Homeland Security (DHS) has officially ended the automatic prolongation of Employment Authorization Documents (EADs) for reauthorization requests.
-This change means that if you submit a renewal request on or after this date, you won’t benefit from the automatic extension that used to allow you to keep working while waiting for your application to be processed.
-To avoid any gaps in your employment authorization, it’s crucial to file your renewal applications well in advance - ideally up to 180 days before your current EAD expires.
+This change means that if you submit a renewal request on or after this date, you won’t benefit from the provision that used to allow you to keep working while waiting for your application to be processed.
+To avoid any issues, it’s crucial to apply for renewal ideally up to 180 days before your current EAD expires.

 Why is this happening?
-The DHS is committed to improving the vetting and screening processes for EAD applicants.
+The changes are aimed at improving the process for EAD applicants.
 This shift is expected to lead to more thorough background checks, enhancing public safety and national security.
 The policy of automatic extension of EAD was initially introduced to fill work authorization gaps caused by processing delays, but it has evolved over time, recently extending from 180 days to 540 days.
-Now, the new rule underscores that maintaining work authorization is a privilege that requires timely action from applicants.
+Now, the new rule underscores that maintaining work authorization is a privilege that requires diligence.

 If you hold an EAD based on Adjustment of Status requests or are an H-4 dependent of an H-1B spouse, you’ll likely feel the impact of this change.
-Immigration attorneys are urging applicants to take a proactive approach to ensure they don’t face interruptions in their employment.
+Immigration attorneys are urging applicants to take action so they don’t face interruptions in their employment.
 As attorney M. Alejandra Vargas puts it, "It is crucial for applicants to understand the new requirements and act promptly to avoid any gaps in their work authorization."

 Your future matters to us.
 We’re here to fight for your family.
 Yo Peleo - We Fight.